infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 This attribute is available in all three components (editor, toolbar, options).
 If set to **false**, it will remove this component from the DOM.
 This is useful if you want to hide all markup from the DOM.

 For example, you have a Jumbotron block and a heading that you want to populate if necessary.
 If you add content to the heading, everything looks good.
 But if you don't add it, you'll still see a placeholder for that heading in the block editor.
-That affects how you perceive it, and a editor may think this block will look like that on the front end (with the placeholder text).
+This affects how you perceive it, and an editor may think this block will look like that on the front end (with the placeholder text).
 So if you have a component that you will not populate on some block, switch the toggle to false, and you will hide it from the DOM.
 This is useful for content editors.

 ### I don't want my editor to be able to change component options in my block.